 Real Estate Bills

-Real estate bills are mailed to the listing owner as of January 1.
-Transfer of ownership during the year does not relieve the seller of tax liability.
-Ordinarily, taxes are prorated at the time of transfer of ownership.
-To determine if your taxes were prorated at the time of closing, contact your realtor or closing attorney.
-If you want to ensure that you have no tax liability, you may request that payment be made to the Tax Collector's Office at the time of closing.
+Real estate bills are mailed in July to whomever the listed owner is as of January 1.
+If the property is transferred during the year, ordinarily the taxes are prorated at the time of transfer of ownership.
+To determine if taxes were prorated at the time of closing, contact the realtor or closing attorney.
+If you were the seller and want to ensure that you no longer have a tax liability, you may visit the Tax Bill Search website or contact the Tax Collector's Office.

 To avoid interest or penalties, payment must be in the Tax Collector's Office or postmarked by January 5.
 If payment is not postmarked, it is deemed to be received when it is actually delivered to the Tax Collector's Office.
 To avoid penalties, we urge tax payers to mail payments at least 5 business days before the deadline.
 Real estate accounts that are past due are assessed a charge of 2% for the month of January and an additional 3/4% each month thereafter.

-Payment plans must be set up upon receipt of the annual tax bill and be paid by the delinquent date using the payment coupons provided.
-The responsibility is that of the taxpayer to contact the Collections office to request this option.
+Payment plans must be set up upon receipt of the annual tax bill in July to ensure payment in full by January 5.
+It's the taxpayer's responsibility to contact the Tax Collector's Office to request this option.
 To avoid enforcement of collections remedies, any bill must be paid in full by the delinquent date.

 North Carolina General Statutes allow unpaid real estate accounts to be advertised in all local newspapers from March 1st to June 30th.
-Owner as of January 6th (delinquent date) will be advertised.
+The most current owner as of January 6th (delinquent date) will be advertised.
 There is an additional cost to the taxpayer for this advertising.
-Enforced collections will begin when bills become delinquent.
-Legal remedies of collection may include garnishment of wages, bank accounts, rents, and foreclosure.